Enoch79/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printing the result of power and divided by DIVIDE
+displaying the result of BREATH to the power LOVE